The Airbnb effect on Athens

 and a "bloody" lock.

-All around the centre one can see messages written by the entrances of buildings with Airbnb locks on them.
-All in vain obviously, since most if not all are in Greek... aimed at whom I wonder...
-The apartment owners who simply want to make money?
+All around the center, messages are written by the entrances of buildings with Airbnb locks.
+All in vain, obviously, since most—if not all—are in Greek.
+Who are they meant for, I wonder?
+The apartment owners who just want to make money?

-As you can see in the photos that I've taken, the owners put the locks anywhere, even on marble from the 60s and 70s.
+As you can see in the photos I’ve taken, owners put the locks anywhere—even on marble from the '60s and '70s.

-It's getting harder and harder of course for the locals to find flats to rent in the centre, and if they do, the rents even for old flats are absurd for Greece's minimum wage of 900 euros per month.
-The rent now could even be 600-700 euros, though it used to be half of that....
+It's getting harder and harder for locals to find flats to rent in the centre, and even if they do, the prices are absurd compared to Greece’s minimum wage of 900 euros per month.
+Rents can now reach 600–700 euros, though they used to be half that.

-Airbnb apartments by now account for 40% of tourist accomodation in Athens.
+Airbnb apartments now make up 40% of tourist accommodation in Athens.

 Don't ruin our city just to spend